 Electors of the City of Canning can present a petition for the consideration of Council.

 If you feel strongly on an issue, you can present a petition to the City of Canning’s Council.
 Petitions must relate to matters that are within the jurisdiction of the local government and do not breach the City's Standing Orders Local Law and meet the following guidelines.

-- Petitions are to be submitted on the petition form or through the City's ePetition
+- Are to be lodged on the petition form or through the City's ePetition

 - Must be addressed to the Mayor and either delivered to the City’s Administration Building or submitted online.

 - Must be made by electors of the district and contain the name, address and signature of each elector.